Flag of South Carolina

-The flag of South Carolina is a symbol of the U.S. state of South Carolina consisting of a blue field with a white palmetto tree and white crescent.
+The flag of South Carolina is a symbol of the U.S. state of South Carolina consisting of an indigo field with a white palmetto tree and a white crescent.
 Roots of this design have existed in some form since 1775, being based on one of the first American Revolutionary War flags.
 While keeping most of its design intact since its adoption, it has varied over the years.

 History

 Moultrie Flag

 In 1775, Colonel William Moultrie was asked by the Revolutionary Council of Safety to design a flag for the South Carolina troops to use during the American Revolutionary War.
 Moultrie's design had the blue of the militia's uniforms and a crescent taken from their cap insignia.
 It was first flown at Fort Johnson.

-This flag was famously flown in the defense of a new fortress on Sullivan's Island, when Moultrie faced off against a British fleet that had not lost a battle in a century.
+This flag was famously flown in the defense of a new fortress on Sullivan's Island, when Moultrie faced off against a British fleet.
 In the 16-hour battle on June 28, 1776, the flag was shot down, but Sergeant William Jasper ran out into the open, raising it and rallying the troops until it could be mounted again.
-This gesture was considered to be so heroic, saving Charleston from conquest for four years, that the flag came to be the symbol of the Revolution, and liberty, in the state and the new nation.
+This gesture was considered to be so heroic, saving Charleston from conquest for four years, that the flag became a symbol of the Revolution and of liberty in the state and in the new nation.

 Soon popularly known as either the Liberty Flag or Moultrie Flag, it became the standard of the South Carolinian militia and was presented in Charleston by Major General Nathanael Greene when the city was liberated at the end of the war.
 Greene described it as having been the first American flag to fly over the South.

+When South Carolina adopted its state flag in 1861, the palmetto was added onto the Moultrie flag in reference to Moultrie's fortress having survived largely because the palmettos, laid over sand walls, were able to withstand British cannon fire.